 Be aware of your body language

 Eye contact is important.
 If you keep looking away it could imply that you’re not being truthful.

-Be aware of your limbs, stance and body motions.
-When you get nervous, even if you don’t think you are, nervous ticks may creep in.
+Be aware of your limbs, stance and body movements.
+When you get anxious, even if you don’t realise it, nervous ticks may creep in.
 This body language can be picked up by other negotiators.

 Don’t sit on your hands though!
-Hand gestures show you are speaking from the heart and are passionate about something.
-Not just reading from a script.
+Hand gestures show you are speaking from the heart and are passionate about something and not just reading from a script.

 Use anchoring techniques when you negotiate in business

 “Anchoring” is a technique which relies on humans attaching themselves to a piece of information which they hear at the start of a conversation.
 For example, if you said to a candidate in an interview that the role cannot pay above £25,000, that figure will stay front of mind.